Year 7 and Year 8

 Extra Solar Planets - A talk by Dr Christian Knigge (as above).

-We are always happy to work with secondary school science teachers who would like to take a group of their students to our department.
+We are always happy to work with secondary school science teachers who would like to take a group of their students to visit our school.
 Such visits can provide students with a clearer understanding of what is involved in studying physics at the degree level and typically include a tour of our teaching and research facilities and some hands-on demonstrations.
-Departmental visits can be arranged via our Schools Liaison Officer.
-(Note that these departmental visits are separate from, and in addition to, the visit days that we run for students who have already received a formal offer to study physics at Southampton.)
+Visits can be arranged via our Schools Liaison Officer.
+(Note that these school visits are separate from, and in addition to, the visit days that we run for students who have already received a formal offer to study physics at Southampton.)